LamesCode/LamesCode/README.md

 🚀 What I'm working on

-🎮 Tic-tac-toe in C++ — a console game I'm building to sharpen my C++ skills
+🎮 Terminal Dungeon Crawler game to sharpen my C++ knowledge

 📚 Learning C++ — algorithms, logic, and problem solving